CypriotUnknown/npm-to-pihole/README.md

 - `PIHOLE_PASSWORD` (required): The Pi-hole web/admin password used to authenticate with the Pi-hole API.
 - `NGINX_PROXY_DIR` (optional): Path inside the container to the folder that contains Nginx Proxy Manager `proxy_host` configuration files.
 Default used by the program is `/data/nginx/nginx/proxy_host`.
+- `RUN_ON_START` (optional): If set to true, when the container launches, an immediate check and fix for the differences will take place.

 ## Running locally (for development)